cabforum/servercert/docs/BR.md

 ##### 3.2.2.4.4 Constructed Email to Domain Contact

-Confirm the Applicant's control over the requested FQDN by
+Confirm the Applicant's control over the  FQDN by

 1. Sending an email to one or more addresses created by using 'admin', 'administrator', 'webmaster', 'hostmaster', or 'postmaster' as the local part, followed by the at-sign ("@"), followed by an Authorization Domain Name; and
 2. including a Random Value in the email; and
 3. receiving a confirming response utilizing the Random Value.

-Each email MAY confirm control of multiple requested FQDNs, provided the Authorization Domain Name used in the email is an Authorization Domain Name for each requested FQDN being confirmed
+Each email MAY confirm control of multiple  FQDNs, provided the Authorization Domain Name used in the email is an Authorization Domain Name for each  FQDN being confirmed

 The Random Value SHALL be unique in each email.